FAQs for the Sweet v. McMahon Settlement

 There are two types of FFEL(P) loans: some are held by the government, and some are held by private bank lenders.
 Loans held by private bank lenders are known as “commercially held FFELs.”

 FFEL and FFELP loans are considered “federal student loans” for purposes of the settlement.
-This means that, if you are entitled to relief through the settlement, any FFEL and FFELP loans that were the subject of your BD claim(s) will be discharged.
-If you consolidated FFEL loans from multiple schools into one or more FFEL consolidation loans, only the portion of the consolidation loan(s) that relates to the school(s) covered by your BD application will be discharged.
+This means that, if you are entitled to relief through the settlement, any FFEL and FFELP loans that were the subject of your Borrower Defense claim(s) will be discharged.
+If you consolidated FFEL loans from multiple schools into one or more FFEL consolidation loans, only the portion of the consolidation loan(s) that relates to the school(s) covered by your Borrower Defense application will be discharged.

-If you are currently having problems with your servicer related to billing on a Direct or FFEL Consolidation Loan that includes Sweet-eligible loans, please email sweet@ed.gov, with a description of the problem.
+If you are currently having problems with your servicer related to billing on a Direct or FFEL Consolidation Loan that includes Sweet-eligible loans, please email sweet@ed.gov with a copy to info@ppsl.org, with your name, borrower defense application number (if available), and a description of the problem.

 For a more detailed view of your federal student loans and grants, you can download your National Student Loan Data Systems profile which contains your federal loan and grant history, including information on federal loan type (i.e., Direct, Perkins, or FFEL).
 This profile does NOT include private loans.
 Please find instructions on how to download it here.